trofi/trofi.github.io.gen/posts/267-diving-into-an-ipa-gcc-bug.md

 `do3() -> do3.constprop()` edge.
 How could `do3()` call
 `do3.constprop()`?
 The line
 `- adding an extra caller void do3(volatile int*, function_ref)/17 of void do3.constprop(volatile int*, function_ref)/24`
-in the log is a good hint where to look at the details in `gcc`'s source code.
+in the log is a good hint where to look at the details in `gcc` source code.

 Anyway, the resulting printed code is not directly broken.
 So far it's